mscaudill/tabbed/paper/paper.md

 both column selection and row filtering with equality, membership, rich comparison, regular expression matching, and custom callables.
-To support an intuitive interface for creating these filters, tabbed uses simple keyword arguments passed to a method called `tab' of the Reader class.
+To support an intuitive interface for creating these filters, tabbed uses simple keyword arguments passed to a method called `tab` of the Reader class.
 Below we illustrate the simplicity of constructing these filters for the sample file shown in \autoref{fig: figure1}.